TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 scheme by convention, and *should* use the same vendor as the containing extension.
 It may differ if needed for compatibility reasons (for example when sets are moved to other extensions).
-If an extension provides exactly one set that should have the same `name` as defined in :file:`composer.json`.
+If an extension provides exactly one set , it should have the same `name` as defined in :file:`composer.json`.

 The :file:`config.yaml` for a set that is composed of three subsets looks as
 follows: